colomafarre/colomafarre.github.io/about.md

 <a href="/img/ourstory/DSCF7021.JPG"> <img border="0" alt="Caption goes here" src = "/img/ourstory/DSCF7021.JPG" width = "200"></a>

-We currently live in Barcelona, but we are about to move to Mozambique, for Joe's PhD research.
+We currently live in Manhiça, Mozambique, where Joe is doing research on malaria economics.